Designed & maintained by Carol Gingell

 As pleasure wherries and sailing cruisers continued to be built in ever increasing numbers, the amount of steam launches and passenger cruisers on the waterways was also growing, with day trips on the larger vessels costing just a few shillings.
 The cost of hiring a yacht or wherry was, however, still prohibitively expensive for most holidaymakers although smaller half deckers equipped with camping awnings and mattresses were a slightly cheaper option for some.
 The summer holiday season was somewhat shorter than that of today covering just a six to eight week period, but one man was determined to try and extend this.

-Harry Blake discovered the Norfolk Broads in 1906 when, along with friends from his South London hometown, he took a holiday on the wherry yacht “Olive”.
+Harry Blake discovered the Norfolk Broads in 1906 when, along with friends from his South London hometown, he took a holiday on a wherry yacht.
 He approached the owner, Ernest Collins, at the end of the trip and offered to act as an agent for him, promising to increase the number of weeks over which his boats were let.
 He duly began booking out the boats in 1907 and in 1908 produced his first “Yachting List”.
 At this stage he was acting as an agent for just this one yard but by the following year his list covered thirteen boatyards and offered 43 cabin sailing yachts for hire.
 The holiday season had indeed been extended and now ran from May to September.